 - no conflicts for device resources exist.

-The following figure shows an error reported by the DRC level 1.
-In this example, a device resource conflict of resource DMA is shown.
+The following figure shows four errors reported by the DRC level 1.
+In this example, three device resource conflicts of the resources CAM, RAM, and DMA are shown as well as a resource index conflict of Cam0 and Cam1.
 You can simply click on the module name to highlight the module in the diagram which causes the error.
 This is very useful in complex projects with many diagram windows.

 The DRC level 2 can only be started after a successful DRC level 1.
 However, starting the DRC level 2 by a click on Ctrl+F8 ) or a click on the icon Design Rules Check Level 2 from the Build icon bar will automatically start DRC level 1, too.
 Besides the direct access, the DRC level 2 is automatically started by other VisualApplets functions such as the resource estimation and build process.
 The DRC level 2 performs a low level design rules check and estimates the required FPGA resources.→ (